|

 afraid to do.
 It's about love and memory.
 It's about sorrow.
 It's

 about sisters who never write back and people who never listen."
+After a certain manner, I've started to feel that

 the only way I can keep telling the story I've grown to know and